lotlouischoitslab/Spaceship_Titanic_Challenge/README.md

 - ### Louis Sungwoo Cho
 # Project Description:
 This was a Kaggle Challenge on Spaceship Titanic.
+I was able to achieve **80.48%** accuracy score using Support Vector Machine Classifier.
 The project report is available on pdf.